*This post may contain affiliate links. Read more »

 Once the water begins to boil, cover the pot with a lid and reduce the heat to low.
 Let everything simmer together for 8-10 minutes until the bulgur has absorbed the liquid.
 Once it's ready, remove it from the heat and let it sit covered for 15 minutes as it cools down.

-Don't forget to add your favorite fresh herbs before serving your flavorful bulgur pilaf as a delicious side dish!
+Don't forget to add your favorite fresh herbs before serving your flavorful bulgur pilaf as a delicious side dish to have with Barbunya Pilaki or Yalya Corbasi!

 Turkish bulgur pilaf shines when it is served with delicious dishes that drip into it, as you might serve a rice pilaf.
-Try serving it with a ladle full of hearty red lentil soup (you can try my recipe for red lentil dal), Loubia (Moroccan white beans), Şakşuka (Turkish fried eggplant), or some roasted vegan kofta dripping with tzatziki sauce on top.
-For a Lebanese twist, top it with some creamy tahini dressing, or pair it with some savory baharat roasted oyster mushroom shawarma.
-Or serve it alongside some hot, freshly grilled homemade kuboos (Arabic pita bread).
+Try serving it with a ladle full of hearty Zeytinyağlı Kereviz, Loubia (Moroccan white beans), Şakşuka (Turkish fried eggplant), or some roasted vegan kofta dripping with tzatziki sauce on top.
+For a Lebanese vibe, top it with some creamy tahini dressing, or pair it with some savory baharat roasted oyster mushroom shawarma on freshly grilled homemade kuboos (Arabic pita bread).

-For dessert, make this classic Turkish İrmik Helvası, with or without ice cream!
+- If you didn't plan to make a dessert after this, you messed up at life.
+Make this classic baklava or Turkish İrmik Helvası, with or without ice cream!

 Bulgur pilavi can last in the refrigerator for up to four days if refrigerated in an airtight container after it has first cooled to room temperature.